raspberrypilearning/motor-robot-buggy-scratch/en/step_11.md

 --- task ---

 Start with an event for the code.
-You could use the classic `green flag`{:class="block3events"} event if you like, but a keyboard event such as the `space`{:class="block3events"} key has advantages for remote controls when you are not always at a computer screen to see where the green flag is.
+You could use the classic `green flag`{:class="block3events"} event if you like, but a keyboard event such as the **space** key has advantages for remote controls when you are not always at a computer screen to see where the green flag is.

 Since you want your code to keep on checking if a key is being pressed _forever_ (as long as the program is running), pick a `forever`{:class="block3control"} loop and place it under your event.